pip-services/pip-services-docs/content/en/golang/commons/data/_index.md

 When English does not exist it falls back to the first defined language.

 #### [PagingParams](paging_params)
-Data transfer object to pass paging parameters for queries.
+Data transfer object used to pass paging parameters for queries.
 The page is defined by two parameters:
 - the *skip* parameter defines number of items to skip.
 - the *take* parameter sets how many items to return in a page.